elfinix/citc-finalapp-robot/README.md

 -   **Dynamic Data Retrieval**: Fetches user data from an API using `DataRetrieval.py`.
 -   **Modular Design**: Keywords are organized into resource files for reusability.
--   **Platform-Specific Logic**: Handles OS-specific scenarios for date parsing and other operations.
 -   **Validation and Verification**: Includes robust validation steps for user data and application state.
 -   **Scalable Test Cases**: Supports bulk operations like adding and updating multiple customers.